WISE-PaaS/example-py-docker-iothub-mongodb/README.md

 ### 8-6.
 Check that mongodb has received data

-You can use Robo 3T to check our your insert data，so you need to go to Portal-service or decode data to get your config
+You can use Robo-3T to check our your insert data，so you need to go to Portal-service or decode data to get your config

 ![copyDataVS](https://tva1.sinaimg.cn/large/007S8ZIlgy1gizinslnm2j31is0u0k11.jpg)